#General Hospital Spoilers: 10 Reasons Spencer Cassadine is Back

 - Lulu encourages the friendship between Spencer and Charlotte, despite Laura’s wishes.
 She wants the two cousins to enjoy each other’s company.

 - The ever-growing bond between Charlotte and Spencer will infuriate Laura because it means that Valentin has access to her darling grandson Spencer, and Laura does not trust Valentin in any way, shape of form.
 As Valentin tries to win over Spencer, he dotes on him and with his natural affinity for kids, it is likely that he soon will be Spencer’s favorite uncle.
 Laura will have none of it and will not be having any of it.
-But Lulu will step in and ask that the two of them make peace for the sake of the children, and will tell Valentin and Laura not to make a scene in front of the children.
+However, Lulu will step in and ask that the two of them make peace for the sake of the children, and will tell Valentin and Laura not to make a scene in front of the children.

-- Spencer will be puzzled as to why his great uncle and grandmother are fighting.
-Laura, however, does not want Spencer to know that the man who could be responsible for his father Nikolas’s death, is his cousin’s father Valentin.
+- Spencer will be puzzled as to why his great-uncle and grandmother are fighting.
+Laura, however, does not want Spencer to know that the man who could be responsible for his father Nikolas’s death, is his cousin’s father, Valentin.

 My tv grandson @NicolasJBechtel brings so much happiness with him, I love this kid. #GH pic.twitter.com/R6byfeTF2j